9beach/analyze-sgf/README.en-US.md

 [KataGo](https://github.com/lightvector/KataGo/releases), then install
 `analyze-sgf`.

-On a Mac or Linux environment, run the following from a terminal.
+In Mac or Linux environment, run the following from the terminal.

 ```console
 sudo npm install -g analyze-sgf
 ```

-In Microsoft Windows environment, run the following from a `Command Prompt` or `PowerShell`.
+In Microsoft Windows environment, run the following from the `Command Prompt` or `PowerShell`.
 ```console
 C:\Users\hcho> npm install -g analyze-sgf
 ```

 ## Usage

-The first time you run `analyze-sgf`, it creates a `.analyze-sgf.yml` file in your home directory and prints out the usage as follows: In a Windows environment, it should be run with `analyze-sgf.cmd` rather than `analyze-sgf`, but for convenience, we'll term all as `analyze-sgf`.
-Now let's look at how to use them one by one.
+The first time you run `analyze-sgf`, it generates a `.analyze-sgf.yml` file in your home directory and prints out the usage as follows:

 ```console
 $ analyze-sgf